Office of the Secretary, Office of Public Health and Science, HHS.

 Financial Relationships and Interests in Research Involving Human Subjects: Guidance for Human Subject Protection

-This document replaces the “HHS Draft Interim Guidance: Financial Relationships in Clinical Research: Issues for Institutions, Clinical Investigators, and IRBs to Consider when Dealing with Issues of Financial Interests and Human Subject Protection” dated January 10, 2001.
-This document is intended to provide guidance.
-It does not create or confer rights for or on any person and does not operate to bind the Department of Health and Human Services (HHS, or the Department), including the Food and Drug Administration (FDA), or the public.
-An alternative approach may be used if such approach satisfies the requirements of the applicable statutes and regulations.
+This document will replace the “HHS Draft Interim Guidance: Financial Relationships in Clinical Research: Issues for Institutions, Clinical Investigators, and IRBs to Consider when Dealing with Issues of Financial Interests and Human Subject Protection” Dated January 10, 2001.

-Institutions and individuals involved in human subjects research may establish financial relationships related to or separate from particular research projects.
+Institutions and individuals involved in human research may establish financial relationships related to or separate from particular research projects.
 Those financial relationships may create financial interests of monetary value, such as payments for services, equity interests, or intellectual property rights.
-A financial interest related to a research study may be a conflicting financial interest.
-The Department recognizes that some conflicting financial interests in research may affect the rights and welfare of human subjects.
-This document provides some possible approaches to consider in assuring that human subjects are adequately protected.
+A financial interest related to a research study may be a conflicting financial interest if it will, or may be reasonably expected to, create a bias stemming from that financial interest.
+Furthermore, the Department recognizes that some financial interests in research may potentially or actually affect the rights and welfare of subjects, and this document provides some possible approaches to consider in assuring that subjects are adequately protected.
 Institutional review boards (IRBs), institutions, and investigators engaged in human subjects research each have appropriate roles in ensuring that financial interests do not compromise the protection of research subjects.

 B. Target Audiences

-The principal target audiences include investigators, IRB members and staffs, institutions engaged in human subjects research and their officials, and other interested members of the research community.
+The principal target audiences include institutions engaged in human subjects research and their officials, investigators, IRB members and staffs, and other interested parties.

 The regulations protecting human research subjects are based on the ethical principles described in the Belmont report: respect for persons, beneficence, and justice.
-The Belmont principles should not be compromised by financial relationships.
-Openness and honesty are indicators of respect for persons, characteristics that promote Start Printed Page 26395ethical research and can only strengthen the research process.
+Financial relationships in human research should not compromise any of these principles.
+Openness and honesty are indicators of respect for persons, characteristics that promote ethical research and can only strengthen the research process.

 D. Basis for This Document